Free Time Management Tips

-Having a robust 12 weekly plan that outlines the goals we really want is our defense from allowing all the small stuff to derail our achievement.
+Having a robust 12 weekly plan that outlines the goals we really want is our defence from allowing all the small stuff to derail our achievement.

 There are a few key behaviors that keep you on track as reality hits your goal plans.

-- Spend time on our big ticket items first
+- Spend time on big ticket items first

-- If you have allocated time to doing something, don’t give it away easily
+- If you have allocated time to doing something, don’t give that time away easily

 - Weigh up the value of incoming time requests – does it really compete with what you have already planned to do?
 Acknowledge the impact of taking on something new when you have already measured the time you need for your important goals